thewtex/thesis/introduction/background_and_significance.rst

 Vulnerability assessment with ultrasound focuses on many of the same parameters examined using other modalities such as MRI.
-Stenosis is currently assessed with Doppler velocity measurements, along with Color-flow images and B-mode imaging.
+Stenosis is currently assessed with Doppler velocity measurements, along with color-flow and B-mode imaging.
 After measuring peak systolic velocity, end-diastolic velocity, and pre and post-stenotic ratios, a percent stenosis can be implied based on these measurements [Koelemay1996,Wardlaw2006,Arbeille1999]_.
 Many radiologists also try to access the plaque through visual inspection of the B-mode images.
 Echolucent plaque are considered more vulnerable because lipid and hemorrhage are often echolucent.
+[Groenholdt1997,Groenholdt1999,ECPSG1995,Pedro2000,Ohki1998,Polak1998]_ In
-[Groenholdt1997,Groenholdt1999,ECPSG1995,Pedro2000,Ohki1998,Polak1998]_ In contrast, homogeneous calcification is thought to cause plaque stabilization [Avril1991]_.
+contrast, homogeneous calcification is thought to cause plaque stabilization [Avril1991]_.
 While calcified tissue is usually echogenic, fibrous plaque can also be echolucent.
 Additionally, shadowing and other effects can make echogenicity difficult to interpret.
 Nonetheless, echogenicity has been the most commonly tested and most widely used metric of vulnerability.
-Ultrasound echogenicity is assessed via direct visual examination of ubiquitous B-mode images.
+Ultrasound echogenicity is assessed via direct visual examination of B-mode images.
 Some authors prefer to use the Gray-Weale scale for echogenicity which stratifies echogenicity into five types ranging from echolucent to calcific with shadowing [Gray-Weale1988]_ A slight improvement to visual examination are computer-assisted gray-scale median (GSM) measurements [Sztajzel2005,Aly2000,Lal2002]_.
 These results are semi-quantitative since they rely on the settings and properties of the ultrasound scanning device.
 Plaque intensities are normalized to intraluminal blood and adventitia.
 When the definition of thresholds and regions of interest is forced and quantitative intensity measurements are made, objectivity is increased [Lal2006]_.
 Additionally, the quality of B-mode images have recently been improved with angular compounding [Kern2004]_.

 More sophisticated analysis of B-mode properties focuses on factors other than local intensity, broadly termed 'texture analysis'.
 Texture analysis has the aim of differentiating tissue composition and properties [Christodoulou2003,Coleman2005,Lee1998,Madycki2006,Stoitsis2006]_.
 Texture analysis examines statistical parameters of the intensity, Fourier spectrum, Wavelet Transform, or other quantities in a local area, and statistical techniques are applied to empirically determine which parameters may differentiate tissue composition.
 In contrast, sophisticated analysis that attempts to separate device dependent from tissue dependent effects on the image is termed Ultrasonic Tissue Characterization (UTC).
-There have been various research efforts using parameters such as slope, intercept, and midband-fit of the local backscatter spectra normalized by a reference spectra that aim to differentiate plaque composition [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_, but the poor effectiveness and difficulty of the data reduction methods has limited clinical adoption.
+There have been various research efforts using parameters such as slope, intercept, and midband-fit of the local backscatter spectra normalized by a reference spectra that aim to differentiate plaque composition [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_.
+However, the poor effectiveness and difficulty of the data reduction methods have limited clinical adoption.
 Most attempts have been *in vitro* or invasively collected with IVUS, although there have been a few recent attempts with external ultrasound on *in vivo* human carotid [Sareen2008,Shi2009,Urbani1993]_.
 UTC on arterial plaque is discussed in detail in the chapter on high frequency characterization of carotid plaque.

 Morphologically, the appearance of ulceration is also associated with